RHCSA Study Guide 2025: Complete 90-Day Preparation Plan to Pass EX200

 Week 11-12: Containers and AutoFS

-# Container operations with Podman
+# Podman operations

 podman pull docker.io/library/nginx